developmentseed/stac-admin/README.md

 REACT_APP_STAC_API=http://localhost:8081
 ```

-:bulb: *See the eoAPI directly for its getting started instruction and getting some sample data ingested.*
+:bulb: *See `eoAPI` directly for its getting started instruction and getting some sample data ingested.*

 ### Running the Application